 HHS attempts to excuse its failure to assess the Final Rule's costs to patients by asserting that "the Department expects any decreases in access to care to be outweighed by significant overall increases in access generated by this rule."
 84 Fed.
 Reg. at 23,252.
 In other words, HHS claims that any costs to patients associated with the Final Rule are functionally irrelevant because they are outweighed by benefits.
-But even if it were true that more refusals of specific types of care under the

-Final Rule would be outweighed by an increase in access to other types of care-and, as discussed in Section II, HHS has provided no credible evidence of this-a conclusion regarding the Final Rule's net effects does not substitute for a discussion of the relevant factor of cost.
+But even if this were true-and, as discussed in Section II, HHS has provided no credible evidence of this-a conclusion regarding the Final Rule's net effects does not substitute for a discussion of the relevant factor of cost.
 HHS must specify who will be harmed by the Final Rule and in what ways they will be harmed, even if it believes those costs are justified by benefits to others.
 Yet it fails to do so.
 For example, HHS suggests that conscience protections under the Final Rule might, in some circumstances, extend to ambulance drivers who refuse "emergency transportation of persons with conditions such as an ectopic pregnancy, where the potential procedures performed at the hospital may include abortion."
 84 Fed.
 Reg. at 23,187.
 But the Final Rule's regulatory impact analysis makes no mention of the potentially severe health consequences of such a refusal.